DouglasGo8/rabbitmq-core-ref/README.md

 5. Exchange routing message to queue
 6. Routing key is the key that the exchanges looks at to decide how to route the message
 7. Binding link between exchange to queues
+8. RabbitMQ 3.8 introduce Quorum Queue, that is a queue for replication quorum across Multiple RabbitMQ Server